roman0x58/gql-webpack-loader/README.md

 ### 2. gqlSchemaPath (string)
 ###### Required if `declaration` is true
 Path to TypeScript GraphQL schema.
-You can generate TypeScript schema with next libraries
+You can generate TypeScript schema with the next libraries
  - https://github.com/victorgarciaesgi/simple-graphql-to-typescript
  - https://github.com/dotansimha/graphql-code-generator